CrossCloudGuru/CrossCloudGuru.github.io/_posts/2020-08-07-install-wsl-2-and-run-ubuntu-in-windows-10.md

 tags:
   - bash
   - linux
-excerpt: "Running Windows 10 and want to have the goodness of Ubuntu Linux at your fingertips, this article describes how to install WSL and Ubuntu on Windows 10."
+excerpt: "Running Windows 10 and want to have the goodness of Ubuntu Linux at your fingertips?
+This article describes how to install WSL and Ubuntu on Windows 10."
 ---

 In this article I take you through the steps I took to install WSL 2 in a Windows 10 virtual machine and download a Ubuntu 20.04 Linux image to get started.
 I use VMware Fusion on a Mac.
 Of course you can do this on a native Windows 10 insstallation.